MacBook Air (M2, 2022) vs MacBook Air (M1, 2020): which is best for you?

 MacBook Air (M2, 2022) vs MacBook Air (M1, 2020): Design

-When the MacBook Air (M1, 2020) came out, Apple kept the biggest changes for the inside of the device, which meant its design was pretty much unchanged from previous MacBook Airs.
+When the MacBook Air (M1, 2020) came out, Apple kept the biggest changes to the inside of the device, which meant its design was pretty much unchanged from previous MacBook Airs.

 While that was fine – the design was iconic for a reason, after all – laptop design has come a long way recently, so that look was starting to feel dated.